luojeff/termachat/README.md

 ### Design implementations

 + Semaphores to control access to subprocess and block race conditions
 + Linked list structure to store information about chatrooms and their clients

 ### How to use

 Full descriptions for supported commands can be obtained by typing ```@help```

 ### Bugs

+Occational Crashes
+Issues making a new server after closing one.
+Server occationaly does not close properly and the port is used up.
+Issues keeping a second client connected (only on school computers)

 ### Members
 Jeffrey Luo<br>